departmentfortransport/ds-learning-resources/README.md

 ### General Resources

 * [The Complete Web Developer Course](https://www.udemy.com/the-complete-web-developer-course-2/) Excellent intro to HTML/CSS/JS as well as packages such as Bootstrap & JQuery.<br/>
+* [HTML Elements Reference](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) Complete list of all HTML elements.
+* [List of Special Characters](https://css-tricks.com/snippets/html/glyphs/)  Codes and decodes for special characters in HTML.
+* [#Javascript30 (Tutorial)](https://javascript30.com/) Vanilla JS tutorial where you learn by building websites.<br/>
 * [Git a Web Developer Job (Udemy Course)](https://www.udemy.com/git-a-web-developer-job-mastering-the-modern-workflow/) Online course that makes the jump from writing HTML/CSS/JS to writing modern web applications using dev tools like git, webpack and babel.<br/>
-* [#Javascript30 (Tutorial)](https://javascript30.com/) Vanilla JS tutorial where you learn by building websites.<br/>
 * [Setting up React, Webpack and Babel (Article)](https://www.valentinog.com/blog/react-webpack-babel/) How to set up your development environment using React, Webpack and Babel.<br/>
 * [How to set up Webpack 4 (Article)](https://www.valentinog.com/blog/webpack-tutorial/) How to set up Webpack 4.0.<br/>
 * [Switching from Gulp to Webpack](https://www.valentinog.com/blog/from-gulp-to-webpack-4-tutorial/) Need to evaluate this...<br/>